bhavy3103/BMark-ECommerce/README.md

   - Have ideas for new features?
 We'd love to hear them!

 - **Bug Fixes**:
   - Found a bug?
-Your contributions to fix them are much appreciated!
+Your contributions to fixing them are much appreciated!

 ## 🤝 Contribution

 We welcome contributions from developers of all skill levels!
-Whether you're fixing a bug, adding new features, or improving documentation, your help is appreciated.
+I would appreciate your help if you could fix a bug, add new features, or improve documentation.

 To contribute: